marcelscruz/dev-resources/CONTRIBUTING.md

 -   the resource should align with the purpose of the project
 -   the resource isn't a duplicate; a text search on the README file should be enough to find this answer
+-   the resources lists are written in JavaScript; if you need assistance on this matter, please open an issue with the resource's information

 ## Adding a resource